the grand ole opry

 JOSH TURNER

-In 2023, Josh Turner came over to Breim and Norsk Countrytreff to do his first ever job in Scandinavia.
-Joshua Otis "Josh" Turner started his career in 2001, and made his breakthrough in 2003 with the song and album "Long Black Train".
-His first #1 hits came with the album "Your Man" in 2005 - with "Would You Go With Me " and the title track from the album; "Your Man".
+In 2023, Josh Turner came over to Breim and Norsk Countrytreff to do his first job in Scandinavia ever.
+Joshua Otis “Josh” Turner started his career in 2001, and had his breakthrough in 2003 with the song and album “Long Black Train”.
+His first #1 hits came with the album “Your Man” in 2005 - with “Would You Go With Me” and the title track from the album; “Your Man” .

 Josh Turner was inducted into the Opry family back in 2007, just 6 years after his debut, cementing his status as one of the greatest country artists of all time.
 His deep baritone voice is his trademark, and you don't have to listen to many seconds of a song to conclude that it IS Josh Turner actually singing.